With the recent May Core 2020 update, having a healthy backlinks profile is more important than ever!

 When investigating, you have to find detected sites around the date of the traffic drop.
 What I do personally, I check all backlinks detected by Ahrefs, starting from 1 week BEFORE the traffic drop, up to 2 months AFTER (I start with the closest date first and move above until I’ve found the toxic link).

-Some pattern of toxic links;
+Some patterns of toxic links:

-- Traffic (If the site is toxic, mostly you will see a traffic drop in Ahrefs happened close to your publication date).
+- Traffic (If the site is toxic, mostly you will see a traffic drop in Ahrefs that happened close to your publication date).

 - Aesthetic (Check if the site looks legit… PBNs, Scraper sites, etc…)

 - Anchor text